menu

 Length of Commute

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Nesconset East neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Nesconset East neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
-11.8% of commuters here travel more than one hour just one-way to work.
+12.9% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
-This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 97.0% of all neighborhoods in America.
+This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 97.7% of all neighborhoods in America.

 Diversity

-Did you know that the Nesconset East neighborhood has more Italian and Greek ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Nesconset East neighborhood has more Czechoslovakian and Italian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 33.0% of this neighborhood's residents have Italian ancestry and 4.5% have Greek ancestry.
+In fact, 2.9% of this neighborhood's residents have Czechoslovakian ancestry and 34.6% have Italian ancestry.

 Nesconset East is also pretty special linguistically.
 Significantly, 34.2% of its residents five years old and above primarily speak Italian at home.
 While this may seem like a small percentage, it is higher than 100.0% of the neighborhoods in America.